 But how is UPI different from netbanking (NEFT/RTGS/IMPS)?

-6 Steps to start using UPI
+6 Steps to Start Using UPI

-UPI is now publicly available.
+Unified Payment Interface is now publicly available.
 Check if your bank has released an updated mobile app with UPI support already.

 - Set app login.